 The orange trail leads from the parking area for a steady ascent of 620 feet to the gazebo and scenic lookout, following a sometimes rocky path that can also be wet and slippery at times.
 After 0.25 miles the trail splits and you can get to the gazebo by either continuing to climb east for another 0.70 miles or head south on a more meandering (longer and drier path) of about 0.85 miles.

 Please note that the orange trail has been re-routed off of the driveway.
 We ask that you do not walk on the driveway, as it leads to private property.
 Also note that there are many “herd paths” through this area.
 Please help us reduce our impact on the land by staying on designated trails.
 In the early spring, the trail may contain sections of of ice, mud and standing water.
 We ask that you wear appropriate shoes (including spikes if necessary) and NOT walk around those areas, as it erodes trails and damages trailside vegetation.
-Please check our website for the latest conditions.
+Please check this page for seasonal conditions, or follow the preserve’s page on Facebook.

 Just south of the gazebo the blue trail leads further east for a more gentle hike through hemlock and oak forests and grassy meadows.
 After about 0.9 miles you’ll come to the head of the waterfall loop.
 Follow the trail south for 0.1 miles to the base of the waterfall or head northeast to climb to the top.
 The waterfall is seasonal and though active in the spring, it is often dry in late summer and fall.